aoutir/Emulator_gameboy/README.md

 # A gameboy emulator in C

 A GameBoy emulator made from scratch, based on the CS212 EPFL course.
+The components implemented are:
+* CPU
+* Bus controller
+* ROM
+* Liquid cristal display
+* Joypad
-The components impelmented are: Bus controller, ROM, RAM, Direct Memory Accesses (DMA), screen controller, cpu, cartridge, timer and keyboard interrupts.
+* RAM, Direct Memory Accesses (DMA)
+* Cartridge
+* Timer and keyboard interrupts.

 ## Contributions: